aphalo/yoctopuce/README.md

 ## Purpose

-YoctoPuce produces isolated USB modules and special hubs suitable for diverse automation tasks, including data acquisition and logging, and various actuators suitable for control.
-YoctoPuce supplies libraries for several computing languages but not for R. Using the *yoctopuce* Python library from R is rather easy thanks to R package [‘reticulate’](https://rstudio.github.io/reticulate/).
-R package ‘yoctopuce’ makes its easier for R users unfamiliar with package ‘reticulate’ and/or Python to use the library.
-Package ‘yoctopuce’ also includes an article (published only as part of the online documentation) with use case examples for diferent YoctoPuce USB modules.
+[Yoctopuce](https://www.yoctopuce.com/) makes electrically isolated USB modules and special hubs suitable for diverse automation tasks, including data acquisition and logging, and various actuators suitable for control.
+Yoctopuce supplies libraries for several computing languages but not for R. Using the *yoctopuce* Python library from R is rather easy thanks to R package [‘reticulate’](https://rstudio.github.io/reticulate/).
+R package ‘yoctopuce’ makes it easier for R users unfamiliar with package ‘reticulate’ and/or Python to use this library.
+Package ‘yoctopuce’ also includes an article (published only as part of the online documentation) with use case examples for different Yoctopuce USB modules.

 ## Use